-Influence functions, originating from robust statistics \cite{hampel1974influence, cook1980characterizations}, quantify how individual data points affect statistical estimators.
-In machine learning, Koh and Liang \cite{koh2017understanding} popularized their use for understanding model predictions, with subsequent work extending the theory \cite{bae2022if} and scaling the computation to large models \cite{schioppa2022scaling, grosse2023studying}.
+Influence functions originate in robust statistics \citep{hampel1974influence,cook1980characterizations}, where they quantify how individual data points perturb statistical estimators. \cite{koh2017understanding} popularized their use in machine learning for interpreting model predictions, and subsequent work has extended the theory \citep{bae2022if} and scaled the computation to large models \citep{schioppa2022scaling,grosse2023studying}.

-The core idea is as follows: consider an objective function where sample $z$'s contribution is scaled by weight $w$.
-The influence function measures how the optimal parameters change when $w$ is perturbed, computed via the implicit function theorem without re-optimization.
-This provides an efficient approximation to leave-one-out analysis.
-Related approaches for data valuation include Data Shapley \cite{ghorbani2019data} and coreset methods \cite{mirzasoleiman2020coresets}, though these have different computational tradeoffs.
+The core idea proceeds as follows: given an objective function in which sample $z$'s contribution is scaled by a weight $w$, the influence function measures how the optimal parameters shift when $w$ is perturbed.
+This derivative is computed via the implicit function theorem without re-solving the optimization.
+Related data valuation strategies include Data Shapley \citep{ghorbani2019data} and coreset methods \citep{mirzasoleiman2020coresets}.